Delegating, or perhaps abdicating?

 This often leads and perpetuates the mistrust the manager feels, because the work may understandably come back sub-standard, justifying the managers lack of trust.

-One of our mantras at GBS is: Setting up for success.
-We believe this is the key to the art of effective delegation.
-Communication is also a key part of delegating tasks, as the delegate must know what they are doing to give a suitable product in return.
-This workshop is designed to help anyone who needs to delegate, to think differently about delegating and appreciate the value add in not only doing it but doing it well and setting their team members up to succeed, not fail.
+One of our mantras at GBS is to set people up for success.
+We believe this is the key to effective delegation.
+Communication is also an integral part in delegating tasks, as the delegate must know what they are doing to give a suitable product in return.
+This workshop is designed to help anyone who needs to delegate, to think differently about delegating and appreciate the value added in not only doing it but doing it well and setting their team members up to succeed.
 It also helps managers use their time more effectively so the need to delegate is less frequent.